tjtanjin/react-chatbotify-docs/docs/concepts/styles.md

 - **loadingSpinnerStyle**: Styles for the loading spinner.
 - **notificationBadgeStyle**:	Styles for the chatbot notification badge.
 - **sendButtonHoveredStyle**:	Styles for the hovered send button.
+- **audioButtonDisabledStyle**: Styles for the disabled audio button.
 - **tooltipStyle**: Styles for the chatbot tooltip.

 For the full list of available sections, you may refer to the [**API documentation**](/docs/api/styles#sections).